-Prerequisite: Instructor Approval and Culinary Arts I Students will earn .5 Elective: credits for being a Teacher Assistant.
+Prerequisites: Instructor Approval and Culinary Arts 1

+Students will earn 1⁄2 an elective credit for being a Teacher Assistant.
 This is an ideal class for students who like to spend more time getting acquainted with the Food Industry.

 HEALTH